torvalds/linux/Documentation/spi/spidev.rst

 Since this is a standard Linux device driver -- even though it just happens to expose a low level API to userspace -- it can be associated with any number of devices at a time.
-Just provide one spi_board_info record for each such SPI device, and you'll get a /dev device node for each device.
+Just provide one spi_board_info record for each such SPI device, and you'll get a /dev device yesde for each device.

 BASIC CHARACTER DEVICE API